 Organization and attack, dynamism, poise, and control across all frequencies must be balanced.

 This is a thrilling cacophony if done correctly.
 It’s a racket if it’s done wrong.
 It if is perfect to test high-frequency fidelity examination.

 2. Bob Marley & The Wailers – Turn Your Lights Down Low

 <p”>Bob Marley is often given credit for bringing reggae music to a broader audience.
 The more traditional genre was accessible due to Island Records’ high-gloss sound.

 Turn Your Lights Down Low is a beautiful example of this: It’s an extensive recording with each instrument in its section of the soundstage.

 If you want to hear the song, your sound system needs to know where each musician is on the stage.
 This song uses space as an instrument in a way that few others can.

 To test attack and decay

-This is a more truncated, abbreviated, and stop/start collection of electronically derived sounds that you are unlikely to find.
+You won’t find a more truncated, stop-and-start collection of electronically created noises.
 Das Spiegel is an excellent test of your speakers’ control over attack and decay.